 Solutions based on over a decade of research

-Luxmet was founded to bring new solutions for the energy efficiency needs of metals industry.
-The core of our unique technology platform has its roots in over a decade of research conducted in the University of Oulu.
+Luxmet was founded to bring new solutions for the energy efficiency needs of the metals industry.
+The core of our unique technology platform has its roots in over a decade of research conducted at the University of Oulu.
 We combine world-class expertise from metallurgic processes and spectroanalysis into our products.

 Next step in EAF development

 Every industrial process needs to be developed to reach higher efficiency in energy and material use.
 However, there haven’t been any notable developments with the EAF process during the last decade.
-Luxmet’s ArcSpec system, enabled by the rise of industry 4.0, is one of the next big development trends of EAF process of the 2020’s.
+Luxmet’s ArcSpec system, enabled by the rise of industry 4.0, is one of the next big development trends of the EAF process of the 2020s.

 We at Luxmet want to help the industry to take a step forward towards a more sustainable way of steelmaking.
 EAF process is already the most eco-friendly way of producing steel.
 We are making it even more sustainable by reducing the energy consumption of the process and achieving more production with less raw material.

 Making an impact

 EAF is currently noted as the best available technology for producing steel.
 This means that the amount of steel produced by EAF will grow significantly in the future.
 Globally, we produce around 1,8 billion tons of steel every year.
-Energy constitutes a significant portion of the cost of steel production ranging from 20 % to 40 % of total costs.
+Energy constitutes a significant portion of the cost of steel products ranging from 20 % to 40 % of total costs.
 Thus, improvements made in the energy efficiency of the processes have a huge potential to make a global impact on the environment.
 All savings made in CO2 emissions of steelmaking are savings towards a more sustainable future.